wavded/www/content/post/async-error-handling.md

 })
 ```

-Still, this isn’t bulletproof.
+Still, this isn't bulletproof.
 There are two problems with this approach:

 1. You must explicitly handle _every_ `error` argument.
-2. Implicit exceptions aren’t handled (like trying to access a property that isn’t available on the `data` object).
+2. Implicit exceptions aren't handled (like trying to access a property that isn't available on the `data` object).

 ## Asynchronous error propagation with promises